holochain/docs-pages/src/pages/references/enable-holo.md

   } {
 ```

 You can then initialize a context-dependent client, assuming you want your UI to be compatible with both Holo and Holochain.
+Edit the body of the `data()` function above to check for an environment variable that you'll pass at build time:

 ```typescript
   data(): {